Open benchmark for AI vulnerability patching — 128 real vulnerabilities, 15 agents, reproducible results.

 Each evaluation is a labeled example: +1 (pass), 0 (fail), -1 (build-fail).
 Use difficulty scores for curriculum ordering.

-Run your agent on the same 128 CVEs.
+Run your agent on the same 128 vulnerabilities.
 Log results to W&B Weave.
 Compare against 15 baselines.

 1,920 labeled vulnerability-patching examples across 40 production codebases.
 Patches are surgical — 74% are 10 lines or fewer.